 Future hopes and plans

-Ivan has had some injuries in the past year that have forced him to re-evaluate the near future.
-He's planning on taking next year off from physique competition but expects to participate in some bike rides and triathlons.
+Ivan has had some injuries that have forced him to re-evaluate the near future.
+He took a planned year off from physique competition, expecting to participate in some bike rides and triathlons.
 Looking further ahead, his ultimate goal is to win gold in a pro physique competition.
 Ivan is also looking forward to continued efforts in his scientific field and is passionate about sharing his knowledge of diet and exercise.

 “A vegan diet is truly amazing and I will continue to research it in an unbiased way, not just learning more of the benefits, but also working to understand and address the caveats as well”, Ivan asserts.